NayaneshGupte/Android-Scrolling-Views-Demo/README.md

 # Android-Simple-Demos

-1. ScrollingViews: RecyclerView and ListView demo using simple dummy data.
+1. ImplicitIntentDemo	:

+  Demo explaining Implicit Intent , Explicit Intent and Intent Filter

+2. PagerExample:

+  ViewPager Example with 3 diffrent type of fragments.
-2. PagerExample:  Tabs + Pager + RecyclerView and List view under tabs pages
+  Tabs + Pager + RecyclerView and List view under tabs pages

+3. RuntimePermissionsDemo	:

+  Sample for Runtime Permissions handling on Android M and above with easy steps.

+4. SDCardImageLoader:

+  Load images from specific dir on external storage using Picasso.

+5. ScrollingViews:

+  RecyclerView and ListView with custom adapter.

+6. SharedPreferencesDemo:

+  Handling SharedPreferences using SharedPreferenceManager.
+Demonstrated using Splash Screen , Sign In screen and Home Screen